So you’re thinking of writing a business book?

 I put off writing a business book for a such a long time it was embarrassing.
 Here I was teaching people how to write books and writing all kinds of non-fiction books for my business owner clients, yet, I didn’t have my book selling on the Amazon store.

-Having previously written (in a ghostwriting capacity) several non-fiction/business books for clients, you’d think I’d have my author act together first, right?
+Having previously written (in a ghostwriting capacity) several non-fiction/business books for clients, you’d think I’d get my author act together first, right?
+Wrong. ☹

 Now you may be thinking, here, “I want to write a book but where do I start?”